andzejsw/aetherbloom/README.md

         * Needs a system to manage LOD transitions.
     * Benefits: Medium to High.
 Reduces GPU load for distant geometry, allowing for a larger render distance with less performance impact.

-6. Optimize `glBufferData` Usage:
-    * Description: Currently, glBufferData is used to upload chunk data.
-If chunks are frequently updated, consider using glBufferSubData for partial updates or glMapBufferRange for persistent mapping to avoid repeated data transfers between CPU and GPU memory.
-    * Implementation Difficulty: Low to Medium.
-        * Requires understanding of OpenGL buffer update strategies.
-    * Benefits: Medium.
-Can reduce stuttering and improve performance during chunk updates, especially if the updates are small.